jqmviegas/is4-project-structure/README.md

 1. Register on [GitHub](https://github.com)
 2. Download and install [GitHub Desktop](https://desktop.github.com/)
+3. Go to [IS4 Project Structure Repository](https://github.com/jqmviegas/is4-project-structure) and click on **Use this template**
-3. Create a repository on [GitHub](https://github.com), make sure to create a private repository
+4. Give a name to your repository and make sure you make it private
-4. Open the GitHub Desktop software and login with your GitHub credentials
+5. Open the GitHub Desktop software and login with your GitHub credentials
-5. Go to: File -> Clone repository ...
+6. Go to: File -> Clone repository ...
-6. Select your newly created GitHub repository and choose the directory you want to save it on
+7. Select your newly created GitHub repository and choose the directory you want to save it on
-7. Clone!
+8. Clone!
-8. Go to [IS4 Project Structure Repository](https://github.com/jqmviegas/is4-project-structure) and do: Clone or download -> Download ZIP
-9. Copy the files inside the zip to the directory you chose to save your repository, this way your repository gets the project structure
-10. Commit and push your changes to Git
+9. Work, commit and push changes everyday!

 For additional information on using Git and GitHub: